-Learning Objective 2: Describe the mechanisms of heredity in normal and abnormal human development.

-Learning Objective 3: Explain how heredity and environment interact in human development.
+Learning Objective 2: Describe what genes are and how they influence human development.
+Learning Objective 3: Identify some important reproductive challenges and choices.

 The purpose of this exercise is for students to recognize the varied influence of heredity and environment within a family.
 The power of genetics is phenomenal, and though each cell only contains 23 pairs of chromosomes, the possible manifestations of this hereditary material are nearly limitless.
 Sayings such as "Blood is thicker than water" indicate that we feel very close to our family members, because we share inherited traits.
 However, we can't ignore the fact that we grow up in the same environment.
 To what extent does the environment contribute to our similarities with our siblings?
 Or does it?
 The challenge of identifying the relative influences of nature and nurture is tremendous.